EmbeddedSystemClass/Embedded-Controller_Assignment/Documents/Log.md

         - Button function for output of converted sensor input to serial (Light)
         - Button function for output of converted sensor input to serial (Sound)
         - Button function for output of converted sensor input to serial (Temperature)
+        - Screen for selecting a building
+        - Screen for selecting a room

     - Documentation
         - Log progress